alex-toy/DesignPatternCsharp/README.md

 <img src="/pictures/facade.png" title="facade"  width="900">

 ### Bridge Pattern
 The Bridge pattern lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation, which can be developed independently of each other.
+It allows to abide by the "O" in SOLID principles.
+When a class is to evolve by way of inheritance according to several dimensions, it will unavoidably grow exponentially.
+The Bridge pattern attempts to solve this problem by switching from inheritance to the object composition.
+What this means is that you extract one of the dimensions into a separate class hierarchy, so that the original classes will reference an object of the new hierarchy, instead of having all of its state and behaviors within one class.
 <img src="/pictures/bridge.png" title="bridge"  width="900">